 For the ladies, a Shewee is a necessity.
 I’m not going to go into too much detail here, but get one of these babies and I promise, you will thank me.

-Do you have any products you use in your van that you swear by?
-Comment below!
+Do you have any items on your van life packing list that you swear by?